Army beats Morgan State 52-21 heading into bye week

 WEST POINT, N.Y.
-(AP) — Artice Hobbs IV scored twice, Connor Slomka rushed for a career-high 110 yards and another score, and Army beat Morgan State 52-21 on Saturday.
+(AP) — Not even a 31-point victory was enough to put a smile on Army coach Jeff Monken’s face.

+Army rushed for six touchdowns and a season-high 403 yards on Saturday, but had to overcome some sloppy play that included two lost fumbles and seven penalties to beat struggling Morgan State 52-21.

-Army (3-1) boosted its winning streak to 15 straight at home but had to overcome a surprising first-quarter deficit against Morgan State (0-3).
-The Bears, who compete in the Championship Subdivision, haven’t won a nonconference road game since a 28-3 win over Bowie State five years ago.
-They’re 0-3 against Army, all at Michie Stadium.
+The Bears, who compete in the Championship Subdivision, haven’t won a nonconference road game since a 28-3 win over Bowie State five years ago, but they led the Black Knights 14-7 early in the game before fading.

-Army rushed for six touchdowns and a season-high 403 yards and overcame some sloppy play that included two lost fumbles and six penalties.
-Army relies on ball control, and holding onto the ball is a must with the triple option.
-The Black Knights entered the game with seven turnovers — they had only eight in 13 games last year — and now have nine just four games into the season.
-They held the ball for over 34 minutes in this one.

-“I didn’t think that was up to our standards,” Army coach Jeff Monken said.
+“I didn’t think that was up to our standards,” Monken said.
 “That’s as much to do with me as any individual player.
 Good enough to win the game, not good enough against everyone else we play.
 We’ve got to do better.”

-Morgan State, which started the season with two bad road losses — 46-3 to Bowling Green and 63-12 to James Madison —under new coach Tyrone Wheatley, stunned Army with two straight scores in the first quarter after the Black Knights had gained a 7-0 lead on a 9-yard run by Hobbs.
+Artice Hobbs IV scored twice and Connor Slomka rushed for a career-high 110 yards and another score to pace the Army ground game.
+But Morgan State (0-3), which started the season with two bad road losses — 46-3 to Bowling Green and 63-12 to FCS power James Madison —under new coach Tyrone Wheatley, stunned Army with two straight scores in the first quarter after the Black Knights had gained a 7-0 lead on a 9-yard run by Hobbs.

 DeAndre Harris hit Manasseh Bailey with a 69-yard touchdown pass down the middle on a third-and-14 play to tie the game with 5:32 left in the first.
 Four plays later, Army quarterback Jabari Laws was blindsided and fumbled and Malachi Washington recovered for the Bears.
 Jabriel Johnson scored on a 25-yard run on the next play for a 14-7 lead.

-Army defensive back Elijah Riley said the Black Knights came out with “low energy.”

-“We’ve got to get it corrected,” Riley said.
-I couldn’t tell you the reason for it.
-We’ve just got to lock in.”

-Laws, who rushed for 137 yards and a touchdown on 23 carries in his Army debut last week in place of injured starter Kelvin Hopkins Jr. in a 31-13 road win over Texas-San Antonio, was replaced by Christian Anderson and did not return.

-Army tied it on an 11-yard run by Sandon McCoy on the first play of the second quarter as Army began to take control.
+The lead didn’t last.
+It was a lead, nonetheless, against a better team.

 “Moral victories, I don’t really believe in those,” Wheatley said.
 “It’s something to build off.
 If you come out and just match a team’s intensity and then you match their discipline, then you can play with them.
-They (Army) are going to match your intensity and they’re going to fight.
+They are going to match your intensity and they’re going to fight.
 They’re going to hit you over and over and over.”

-David Cooper’s 35-yard field goal gave Army the lead for good and Anderson hit Hobbs in stride for an 80-yard touchdown pass midway through the quarter.
-The first TD pass of Anderson’s career completed a 17-point surge, gave Army a 10-point lead, and Morgan State couldn’t recover.
+Army (3-1) extended its winning streak to 15 straight at home and boosted its record against Morgan State to 3-0, all at Michie Stadium.
+Though the Black Knights intercepted three passes and recovered a fumble, the defense allowed 308 yards, just 32 yards fewer than then-No. 7 Michigan had in a double-overtime victory over Army two weeks ago.

+“We came out in the first half and second half with low energy, not really focused on the task at hand.
+Couldn’t tell you the reason for it,” Army defensive back Elijah Riley said.
+“We shouldn’t come out any game with low energy.
+Going forward, we’re just going to have to lock it in, not allow another game like this to take place.”

 Secretary of State Mike Pompeo, a 1986 graduate of West Point, participated in a ceremony on campus Saturday morning and had the honors of performing the coin toss before the game.